 - Expiry of an operator configured data event limit per rating group.
 The counters and time stamps are closed and added to the PGW-CDR.
 A new service data flow container is opened if any matching service data flow is still active.

-- Change of charging condition: IP-CAN bearer modification (e.g. QoS change, SGSN change, S-GW change, user location change,user CSG information change, change of UE presence in a Presence Reporting Area, Serving PLMN Rate Control change, APN Rate Control change), tariff time change or failure handling procedure triggering.
+- Change of charging condition: IP-CAN bearer modification (e.g. QoS change, SGSN change, S-GW change, user location change,user CSG information change, change of UE presence in a Presence Reporting Area, change of 3GPP PS Data off status, Serving PLMN Rate Control change, APN Rate Control change), tariff time change or failure handling procedure triggering.
 When this event is encountered, all current configured counts and time stamps are captured and new counts and time stamps for all active service data flows are started.

 - Intersystem change (e.g. change of radio interface from GSM to UMTS, RAT change) visible in the P-GW.
 This event closes the PGW-CDR, and a new one is opened if the IP-CAN bearer is still active.